awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-attributes.md

 1. For the **Conditions to check**, choose the conditions to compare the attribute value to, and then enter a value in the **Value** field\.

-1. Add additional blocks to the contact flow, connecting the branch of the **Check contact attributes** block to route the call to the next block in the flow\.
+1. Add additional blocks to the contact flow, connecting the branch of the **Check contact attributes** block to route the contact to the next block in the flow\.

 1. Save and publish the contact flow to make it available in your contact center\.